-Actually, it is kind of related.
 Whenever I have a food craving, I go through a series of thoughts: (1) Is it within immediate reach?
-If not, then I proceed to the next question (2) Can I cook/bake/make it?
-If the sort of food is too complicated / I don’t have the resources / I’m too bloody lazy / I do not have the nerves to attempt it, e.g. roast duck; I end up with nothing.
-It takes a long time before the mood for something else comes along.
+If the answer is no, I proceed to the next questions: (2) Can I cook/bake/make it?
+(3) Do I have the resources (4) Am I too lazy / afraid to attempt it (like, roast duck which I may end up with nothing).
+So really, it almost seems quite miraculous that I do try to cook anything at all.

 - 200g plain flour, sifted